Cold Snap (Dexter: New Blood): Plot

 Returning to his cabin, Dexter finds someone inside.
 Armed with an axe, he confronts the visitor, who reveals himself as his son Harrison.
 The vision of Debra reminds Dexter of all the deaths that plagued his previous life (Doakes, LaGuerta, Rita, and Debra herself), and "Jim" denies knowing the people Harrison is asking about, gives him money and sends him off.
 As Harrison leaves, Dexter stares at a photo of both when he was a baby and decides to burn it.

 The following morning, Dexter encounters the white deer again.
 He approaches the stag and they bond.
 Suddenly, the stag is shot dead by a gleeful Matt, who runs up from a distance.
 Dexter snaps and hits Matt in the face with the butt of his rifle.
-He improvises a kill-room in his shed and wakes Matt up.
+He improvises a kill room in his shed and wakes Matt up.
 He confronts Matt about the stag and the boat accident.
 Matt admits the facts, but defends himself by blaming a troubled childhood and threatens that his father will kill Dexter when he finds out.
 Unfazed, Dexter stabs Matt, making his first kill in 10 years.

-Dexter takes a trophy on a makeshift microscopic slide made of two shards of glass, but decides to leave it with the corpse.
+Dexter takes a trophy on a makeshift microscope slide made of two shards of glass, but decides to leave it with the corpse.
 He chops up Matt's body, placing it in bags, while the vision of Debra chastises him.
 Dexter then goes to town and finds Harrison.
-He admits to being his father and invites him "home."
+He admits to being his father and invites him "home".
 As they enter the house, a blood trail is seen outside the cabin.

 Production

 Development

 Series star Michael C. Hall deemed the original series finale, "mystifying at best."

 On October 14, 2020, the Dexter revival was ordered as a limited series consisting of 10 episodes, starring Hall in his original role, with Phillips returning as showrunner.
-On November 17, 2020, it was announced Marcos Siega was set to direct the first six episodes of the limited series as well as serving as an executive producer alongside Hall, John Goldwyn, Sara Colleton, Bill Carraro, and Scott Reynolds.
-In July 2021, it was announced that the series would premiere on November 7, 2021, on Showtime.
+On November 17, 2020, Marcos Siega was announced to beset to direct the first six episodes of the limited series, as well to serve as an executive producer alongside Hall, John Goldwyn, Sara Colleton, Bill Carraro, and Scott Reynolds.
+In July 2021, the series was announced to premiere on November 7, 2021, on Showtime.
 In the United Kingdom, the series premiered on November 8, 2021, on Sky Atlantic.

-In November 2021, it was announced that the first episode of the revived series would be titled "Cold Snap", and was directed by Marcos Siega and written by series developer Clyde Phillips from a story by Phillips and Adam Rapp.
-The episode marked Phillips' first writing credit for the series since the season 4 premiere, "Living the Dream", and was his fifth writing credit for the series.
+The first episode of the revived series was announced in November 2021 to be titled "Cold Snap", and was to be directed by Marcos Siega and written by series developer Clyde Phillips from a story by Phillips and Adam Rapp.
+The episode marked Phillips' first writing credit for the series since the season-four premiere, "Living the Dream", and was his fifth writing credit for the series.